eficode/robotframework-oxygen/DEVGUIDE.md

 >>>
 ```

-which should succeed.
+Which should succeed.
 Exit intepreter with CTRL+ D. Next we can add following to the `packagenv/lib/python3.7/site-packages/oxygen/config.yml` file:

 ```
 locusthandler.locusthandler: